wolfSSL/wolfsentry/doc/json_configuration.md

 * `json_value_clause`: available if `defined(WOLFSENTRY_HAVE_JSON_DOM)`

-Caller-supplied event and action labels shall not begin with `WOLFSENTRY_BUILTIN_LABEL_PREFIX` (by default "%"), as these are reserved for built-ins.
+Caller-supplied event and action labels shall not begin with `WOLFSENTRY_BUILTIN_LABEL_PREFIX` (by default `"%"`), as these are reserved for built-ins.

-"config-update" allows the default configuration to be updated.
-It is termed an "update" because wolfSentry is initially configured by the `config` argument to `wolfsentry_init()` (which can be passed in `NULL`, signifying built-in defaults).
+`"config-update"` allows the default configuration to be updated.
+It is termed an “update” because wolfSentry is initially configured by the `config` argument to `wolfsentry_init()` (which can be passed in `NULL`, signifying built-in defaults).
 Note that times (`config.penaltybox_duration` and `config.route_idle_time_for_purge`) shall be passed to `wolfsentry_init()`